curvegrid/go-ethereum-wiki/Mining.md

 ```

 `ethminer` communicates with geth on port 8545 (the default RPC port in geth).
 You can change this by giving the [`--rpcport` option](https://github.com/ethereum/go-ethereum/Command-Line-Options) to `geth`.
 Ethminer will find get on any port.
 Note that you need to set the CORS header with `--rpccorsdomain localhost`.
-You can also set port on `ethminer` with `-F http://127.0.0.1:3301`
+You can also set port on `ethminer` with `-F http://127.0.0.1:3301`.
+Setting the ports is necessary if you want several instances mining on the same computer,  although this is somewhat pointless.
+If you are testing on a private cluster, we recommend you use CPU mining instead.

 Also note that you do **not** need to give `geth` the `--mine` option or start the miner in the console unless you want to do CPU mining on TOP of GPU mining.